Will Smith gets 10-year Oscar ban for slapping Chris Rock

 The move follows a meeting of the Academy’s Board of Governors to discuss feedback on Smith’s actions.

-“The 94th Oscars was to celebrate the many people in our community who did an incredible job last year; While those moments were overshadowed by unacceptable and hurtful behavior, we saw Mr. Smith perform on stage, “…
+“The 94th Oscars was to celebrate the many people in our community who did an incredible job last year; However, those moments were overshadowed by the unacceptable and harmful behavior we saw Mr. Smith perform on stage,” the academy said in a statement.

+“I accept and respect the Academy’s decision,” Smith replied.
+He resigned pre-emptively from the academy last time During the week leading up to the meeting, his actions were described as “shocking, …

 Read Full News